tscanlin/tocbot/README.md

 scrollSmooth: true,
 // Smooth scroll duration.
 scrollSmoothDuration: 420,
+// Smooth scroll offset.
+scrollSmoothOffset: 0,
 // Callback for scroll end.
-scrollEndCallback: function (e) { },
+scrollEndCallback: function (e) {},
 // Headings offset between the headings and the top of the document (this is meant for minor adjustments).
-// Can also be used to account for scroll height discrepancies from the use of css scroll-padding-top
 headingsOffset: 1,
 // Timeout between events firing to make sure it's
 // not too rapid (for performance reasons).